epfl-lasa/biped-walking-controller/README.md

 ```

 #### Known Run-time Issues (and solutions)
-- If you can the error `did not find model.urdf` you must replace, `model.urdf` in the `BalanceWalkingController.ini` config file with `~/robotology-superbuild/build/install/share/codyco/robots/icubGazeboSim/model.urdf`
+- If you get the error `did not find model.urdf` you must replace, `model.urdf` in the `BalanceWalkingController.ini` config file with `~/robotology-superbuild/build/install/share/codyco/robots/icubGazeboSim/model.urdf`

 ---